qiusiyuan/hexoblog/source/_posts/en/Spring-security-with-Jwt-Token.md

     }
 }
 ```
-Important notes: After this filter, jwt token information will be extracted into user info and store in `SecurityContextHolder`, in other services, you can get the user info in `SecurityContextHolder.getContext().getAuthentication();`
+Important notes: After this filter, jwt token information will be extracted into user info and store in `SecurityContextHolder`, in other services, you can get the user info in `SecurityContextHolder.getContext().getAuthentication();`.
+This will return an `Authentication ` object, from which you can get `UserDetail` Object by `auth.getPrincipal()`.
+For other fields, please refer to https://docs.spring.io/spring-security/site/docs/3.0.x/apidocs/org/springframework/security/core/Authentication.html .

 # Web Security Configuration
 Then we can configure the spring secure web configuration